ricardogomes/knowledge/README.md

 This wiki|repo uses these tools:

-- [vimwiki](https://github.com/vimwiki/vimwiki) : vim plugin to create wikis easily.
+- ~~[vimwiki](https://github.com/vimwiki/vimwiki) : vim plugin to create wikis easily.~~
+- [Obsidian](https://obsidian.md/): Obsidian is a powerful knowledge base that works on top of a local folder of plain text Markdown files.
 - [github](https://github.com): code repository for both file management and to connect with the next tool
 - [gitbook](https://www.gitbook.com/): website / "book" dynamicaly generated from the github repository